More clarity for understanding your cellar

 Real stock management turns Enolisa’s personal cellar into something more valuable: a tool with memory.

 It does not just tell you that a wine was once registered.
-It helps you preserve the context of each bottle, separate what is still with you from what already passed through your cellar, and make better decisions about drinking, replacing, or gifting.
+It helps you preserve the context of each bottle, separate what is still with you from what already passed through your cellar, and keep more context around drinking, replacing, or gifting.